+Minimum Maximum ber of credits per term a student can take for the stated me tuition.
+15 15 Yes No uition and fees vary by year of study (e.g., sophomore, х

-- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?
+- junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?